A Corneal Ulcer is an open sore that forms in the cornea.

 - Feeling that something is in your eye (strange body sensation).

-All symptoms of corneal ulcers are serious and should be treated immediately to prevent blindness.
-A corneal ulcer in itself looks like a gray or white area or spot on the cornea usually transparent.
-Some corneal ulcers are too small to be seen without an increase, but you will feel the symptoms.
+All symptoms of corneal ulcers are severe and should be treated immediately to prevent blindness.
+A corneal ulcer looks like a gray or white area or spot on the cornea, usually transparent.
+Some corneal ulcers are too small to be seen without increasing, but you will feel the symptoms.

 An ophthalmologist can diagnose corneal ulcers during an eye exam.

 A test used to check for a corneal ulcer is a fluorescein stain on the eye.
 For this test, an eye doctor places a drop of orange dye on a thin piece of blotting paper.
 Then, the doctor transfers the dye to your eye by lightly touching the blotting paper on the surface of your eye.

 Then, the doctor uses a microscope called a slit lamp to shine a special violet light on the eye and look for any damaged areas on the cornea.
 The corneal damage will look green when the violet light illuminates it.

 If you have an ulcer on the cornea, your ophthalmologist will investigate it to find out why.
 The doctor can numb your eye with eye drops, then gently scrape the ulcer to get a sample for the test.
 The test will show whether the ulcer contains bacteria, fungi, or viruses.

 Once your eye doctor discovers the cause of the corneal ulcer, you can prescribe an antibacterial, antifungal, or antiviral eye medication to treat the underlying problem.

 If the infection is nasty, your doctor may place it in antibacterial eye drops while examining ulcer scrapes to find its cause.
 Also, if your eye is inflamed, you may need to use eye drops with corticosteroids.

 During treatment, your doctor may ask you to avoid the following: